2024 NCAA Division I men's soccer season

 The 2024 NCAA Division I men's soccer season was the 66th season of NCAA championship men's college soccer.
 The season began on August 22, 2024, and concluded on December 16, 2024.
-Clemson is the defending national champion.
+Clemson was the defending national champion.

 The Vermont Catamounts achieved their first national championship in team history, defeating Marshall 2–1 on a golden goal in the final.

 Changes from 2023

 Coaching changes

 The following coaching changes occurred during the 2023–24 offseason.